 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.

 This architecture and urban design project is transforming the Atturaif Living Museum into a world-class UNESCO World Heritage site.

-This plan provides a holistic assessment of housing program and facilities, including analysis of existing conditions, market demand analysis, and evaluation of existing space.
+This plan provides a holistic assessment of housing and facilities, including analysis of existing conditions, market demand analysis, and evaluation of existing space.

-The master plan incorporates ideas from an online survey and revitalizes civic landscapes with a focus on sustainability, improvement of the water quality, and promotes neighborhood connections.
+The master plan incorporates ideas from an online survey and revitalizes civic landscapes with a focus on sustainability, water quality improvement, and neighborhood connections.

 The 20-year plan is for facilities that house irreplaceable living collections.

-This long-term vision for new buildings and outdoor spaces supports the seminary’s mission, while also enhancing the quality of life for students, faculty, staff and visitors.
+This long-term vision for new buildings and outdoor spaces supports the seminary’s mission, while also enhancing the quality of life for students, faculty, staff, and visitors.

 The Homewood campus plan and subsequent updates reroutes roads through campus and adds green space, quads, streetscapes, and new building sites.